 Fix KMODE Exception not handled Error in Windows 10: Blue Screen of Death is still the ultimate nightmare for many of the windows users.
-This error happens when the system crashes and gets to the point where it can no longer operate in the normal mode, turning the entire screen to blue in colour with several lines of error code.
-It shows a message your pc ran into a problem and needs to restart.
+This error happens when the system crashes and gets to the point where it can no longer operate in the normal mode, turning the entire screen to blue in color with several lines of error code.
+It shows a message your PC ran into a problem and needs to restart.
 First of all you should try to rectify this by fixing windows 10 High CPU usage problem.

 The exception produced by a kernel mode program is not handled well by an error handler and this is indicated by the STOP error.
 It also tells us that some driver complications are faced by the system.
 Sometimes, it need not even be the problem with the drivers that’s causing the Blue Screen of Death.
 Read on, to learn about the various ways due to which Blue Screen of Death is caused, and the ways to resolve the issue.